-This sugar cookies recipe makes fun treats for Christmas and any other occasion.
+This sugar cookies recipe makes fun treats for Christmas, National Sugar Cookie Day, and National Cookie Exchange Day.
 Also, making and decorating cookies is a great activity to get everyone in the kitchen to spend time together.

 For today’s recipe, we’ll show you how to make both the cookies and icing from scratch.